 The only way to track your glucose in real-time is to use a continuous glucose monitor (CGM).
 It lets you actively see which lifestyle influences and foods directly impact your glucose levels.

-Armed with this knowledge, you can make simple yet effective changes that improve your metabolic health.
+Armed with this knowledge, you can make simple yet effective lifestyle changes for better metabolic health.
 It also allows you to experiment with foods to ensure you find a nutrition plan personalized to your individual body reactions.

-Diet always affects your metabolic flexibility.
+Diet can affect your metabolic flexibility.
 Remember the phrase, “you can’t outrun a bad diet.”

-Even with regular exercise, a bad diet puts stress on your body at a cellular level.
-Eating whole foods and avoiding processed foods is the best place to start.
+Even with regular exercise, a bad diet can put stress on your body at a cellular level.
+Eating nutrient-dense whole foods with plenty of fiber and avoiding processed foods is the best place to start.

-The standard American diet contains excess sodium, refined grains, processed vegetable oils, and added sugars.
-This contributes to the fact that approximately half of all American adults have one or more preventable chronic diseases.
+The standard American diet contains excess sodium, refined grains, processed vegetable oils, and added sugars and can lack important vitamins and minerals.
+This contributes to the fact that over half of all American adults have one or more preventable chronic diseases.

-To improve metabolic flexibility, focus on whole foods and minimize your added sugar and refined carbohydrate intake.
+To improve metabolic flexibility, you may want to focus on whole foods and minimize your added sugar and refined carbohydrate intake.

-Ensuring you eat within your energy requirements reduces this risk and improves metabolic flexibility.
+Ensuring you eat within your energy requirements may reduce this risk and can improve metabolic flexibility.

-Studies show that exercise increases mitochondrial content, improves glycemic control, and improves insulin sensitivity.
+Studies show that there are many positive effects of exercise, such as increased mitochondrial content, improved glycemic control, and improved insulin sensitivity.
 Improving insulin sensitivity helps your body maintain healthy glucose levels.

 Trying different types of workouts in your exercise routine can also assist your body to become more metabolically flexible.

-Any type of exercise is beneficial.
-But, experts believe that incorporating a mix of aerobic cardio (zone 2 heart rate training—60%-70% of heart rate max) and strength training gives optimal results.
-Zone 2 training improves mitochondrial function while strength training promotes insulin sensitivity and glucose management.
+Any type of exercise is beneficial and can increase your energy expenditure.
+But, experts believe that incorporating a mix of moderate to high-intensity aerobic cardio (zone 2 heart rate training—60 to 70 percent of heart rate max) and strength training gives optimal results.
+Zone 2 training improves mitochondrial function while strength training may improve insulin sensitivity and glucose management.